Neptune-Crypto/neptune-core/docs/src/consensus/block.md

 ### A: Genesis Block

-The genesis block is hardcoded in the source code.
+The genesis block is hardcoded in the source code, see `genesis_block` in `block/mod.rs`.

 ### B: Incremental Validity